HeyGen-Official/StreamingAvatarSDK/README.md

           // model: ElevenLabsModel.MULTILINGUAL, elevenlabs audio model
         },
         sttSettings: {
-          model: STTModel.DEEPGRAM, // STT provider to use.
+          provider: STTProvider.DEEPGRAM, // STT provider to use.
 The default is DEEPGRAM.
           confidence: 0.55, // The default is 0.55.
         },
         language: language,